 Due to the irregular grain in some wood species such as Chestnut, Hackberry, and Osage-orange.
 Working with these species can be a bit difficult.

-But not all wood species have this workability problem, some wood species having low densities and straight grain patterns such as cherry wood, balsa, cedar, cedar, etc. These species are easy to work with hand tools and machines.
+But not all wood species have the problem of workability, some wood species having low densities and straight grain patterns such as cherry wood, balsa, cedar, cedar, etc. These species are easy to work with hand tools and machines.

 Plywood is used all over the world and manufactured in almost every country.
 Furniture made of plywood is present in almost every home.
 But many people are unaware that there is something made of plywood in their house.